iloudaros/tegrapower/README.md

 The merged file will have columns:

--  `model, I, J, K, BATCH_SIZE, throughput_gops, latency_sec, Energy`
+-  `model, I, J, K, BATCH_SIZE, throughput_gops, latency_sec, Energy, Avg_Power_mW`

-If the energy file has fewer rows, missing energies are filled with `0.000000`.
+If the energy file has fewer rows than the benchmark file, missing entries are filled with `0.000000` and `0.000`.

 ---